What You Will Learn

 Figure 1.
 Cisco ACI Application Policy Model for Security

-Cisco ACI Whitelist-Based Policy Model Supports Zero-Trust Security Architecture
+Cisco ACI Allowed list-Based Policy Model Supports Zero-Trust Security Architecture

 Zero-trust network architecture is an information security approach originally proposed by Forrester.
 It addresses the weakness of a perimeter-focused approach to security by assuming no default trust between entities (for example, application components) regardless of the location of the entity.
-Cisco ACI fits well into zero-trust network architecture because it assumes no trust by default between endpoint groups unless Cisco ACI fabric has a whitelist policy explicitly defined to allow connectivity.
+Cisco ACI fits well into zero-trust network architecture because it assumes no trust by default between endpoint groups unless Cisco ACI fabric has an allowed list policy explicitly defined to allow connectivity.
 Policies are expressed as contracts that permit, deny, log, redirect, or instantiate traffic between two EPGs.
-Even if two endpoints belonging to distinct EPGs are connected to interfaces on the same physical or virtual switch, there is no connectivity between these endpoints unless there is an explicit whitelist policy on a contract to allow communication between these EPGs.
-This approach differs from the blacklist-based default connectivity model for existing network switches, which allows all traffic unless otherwise specified.
+Even if two endpoints belonging to distinct EPGs are connected to interfaces on the same physical or virtual switch, there is no connectivity between these endpoints unless there is an explicit allowed list policy on a contract to allow communication between these EPGs.
+This approach differs from the blocked list-based default connectivity model for existing network switches, which allows all traffic unless otherwise specified.